An Efficient Stochastic First-Order Algorithm for Nonconvex--Strongly Concave Minimax Optimization beyond Lipschitz Smoothness: Introduction

 The structure of this paper is organized as follows.
-Section \ref{RS_Section_2} introduces NSGDA-M algorithms and presents necessary assumptions on problem \eqref{RS_minimax_problem}.
-Section \ref{RS_Section_3} presents the convergence analysis of NSGDA-M, where Subsection \ref{RS_Subsection_3_1} provides the convergence analysis in expectation and Subsection \ref{RS_Subsection_3_2} provides the convergence analysis in high probability.
-Section \ref{RS_Section_4} verifies the effectiveness of the proposed algorithm through numerical experiment on a distributionally robust optimization problem.
+Section \ref{RS_Section_2} introduces the NSGDA-M algorithm and presents necessary assumptions on problem \eqref{RS_minimax_problem}.
+Section~\ref{RS_Section_3} presents the convergence analysis of NSGDA-M, where Subsection~\ref{RS_Subsection_3_1} establishes the high-probability stationarity guarantee, and Subsection~\ref{RS_Subsection_3_2} establishes the expected stationarity guarantees.
+Section \ref{RS_Section_4} verifies the effectiveness of the proposed algorithm through numerical experiments on a distributionally robust optimization problem.